-For less than $20, this minuscule machine is perfect for smoothies and protein shakes.
+This minuscule machine is perfect for smoothies and protein shakes.
 The 14-ounce blending jar comes with a travel lid for true mobility, and the dishwasher-safe components are easy to clean.
-Gymgoers will appreciate the design, and bargain hunters will appreciate the price.
+Gymgoers will appreciate the design, and bargain-hunters will appreciate the price.
 (It also comes in five attractive colors.)

 With only 175 watts under the hood, this blender isn't meant for gourmet chefs, nor is it pretending to be: The Hamilton Beach Personal Blender is for health-conscious jet-setters with dead-simple blending needs and limited counter space.
 One-touch blending is as simple as it gets.